Home

 Landlord-Tenant Contracts and Lease Terms

-You can contract leases, as well, in both residential and commercial forms.
+Leases, whether for residential or commercial uses, are a specific type of contract that grants a right to use and possess real estate for a specific use for a limited time period.
 Leases are contracts, contractual obligations, between landlords and tenants that set the terms upon which the parties share the property.
-Common residential lease terms (the assignment of contract rights) include the names of all the parties leasing the property, limits on occupancy, term of the tenancy, rent, deposits and fees, repairs and maintenance, entry to rental property, restrictions on tenant illegal activity and pet clauses.4 Commercial lease terms can also include exclusive use, improvements, taxes, covenants, obligation to repair, transfer structure and personal exposure.5
+Common residential lease terms include the names of all the parties leasing the property, limits on occupancy, term of the tenancy, rent, deposits and fees, repairs and maintenance, entry to rental property, restrictions on tenant illegal activity and pet clauses.4 Commercial lease terms can also include exclusive use, improvements, taxes, covenants, obligation to repair, transfer structure (how the lease can be transferred if you want to leave the space before the lease is up), and personal exposure.5

 Key Considerations for Property Law in Contracts Avoiding Breach of Contract

-Because property and contract law interweave, lawyers must be at the top of their game when examining sales and purchase agreements, leases, and land-use restrictions.
+Because property and contract law interweave, professionals who work in these areas must be at the top of their game when examining sales and purchase agreements, leases, and land-use restrictions.
 Anything less could lead to contract disputes and potential breach of contract.

 During the process of selling or buying a home, a real estate attorney works for the seller or the buyer, but not both.
 Some states even require parties to use an attorney.
 During real estate transactions, lawyers can draft and complete contracts, write amendments to standard contracts, complete title searches, and conduct closings.6 Out of all of this, the lawyer’s most important function is to review the contract to ensure that the terms are favorable to the party they represent and that there are no surprises.